 - Solo Watch Alarms with fall detection, GPS technology and health metrics to help you stay confident and independent

-For Home and Mobile Alarms, there’s also a variety of accessories available to help people with vision loss easily signal for help.
+For Home and Mobile Alarms, there’s also a variety of accessories available to help people with vision loss easily signal for help, such as:

 - Vibrating pendant, which confirms a signal for help has been sent with short vibrations

 - Arthritic sleeve, which increases the surface area of the button on the Home pendant to enable easy access

 - Jellybean Button, which can be secured to a table in a commonly used area for convenient signalling